dannem1337/trueskill_py/README.md

 The model was initially tested on the Serie A football dataset from 2018/2019, but was later adapted for application to the UFC dataset for match-ups from 1993-2021.

-This notebook contains the code used for answering Q4-6 and Q8-10 in the AMPL2024-project.
 Run the entire notebook to reproduce all results and figures for these questions.

-N.B The cell for Q9 with the personal dataset (UFC fights) requires a very long running time, approx 1 hour, in order to estimate the skill level of all fighters.
+N.B The cell UFC fights dataset requires a very long running time, approx 1 hour, in order to estimate the skill level of all fighters.

+The work of this project is based on [Microsofts TrueSkill ranking system]{https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/}.